Kiyarakks/Cpu-Pets/README.md

 ---

 ## 🚀 Usage
-1. Run the application (`python main.py` or packaged `.exe`).
+1. Run the application (`PetMonitor.py` or packaged `.exe`).
+2. For Download .exe file click here!
-2. A pet icon will appear in your **system tray**.
+3. A pet icon will appear in your **system tray**.
-3. Right-click the icon to open the menu and configure settings.
+4. Right-click the icon to open the menu and configure settings.

 ---